-The Company also issued warrants and options to a total of three outside consultants to purchase a total of 335,625 shares of Common Stock.
-These warrants and options were valued at \$77,901.
+The Company also issued stock purchase options to two outside consultants to purchase a total of 150,000 shares of Common Stock.
+These options were valued at \$68,978.
 The documents evidencing these securities carry the Company's standard restrictive legend.
 Accordingly, the Company views the shares issued as exempt from registration under Sections 4(2) and/or 4(6) of the Securities Act.